RasaHQ/rasa/docs/nlu/components.rst

         pipeline:
         - name: "CRFEntityExtractor"
           # BILOU_flag determines whether to use BILOU tagging or not.
           "BILOU_flag": True
           # features to extract in the sliding window
           "features": [
             ["low", "title", "upper"],
             [
               "bias",
               "low",
               "prefix5",
               "prefix2",
               "suffix5",
               "suffix3",
               "suffix2",
               "upper",
               "title",
               "digit",
               "pattern",
             ],
             ["low", "title", "upper"],
           ]
           # The maximum number of iterations for optimization algorithms.
           "max_iterations": 50
           # weight of the L1 regularization
           "L1_c": 0.1
           # weight of the L2 regularization
           "L2_c": 0.1

     .. note::
-        If POS features are used (pos or pos2), you need to have ``SpacyTokenizer`` in your pipeline.
+        If POS features are used (``pos`` or ``pos2`), you need to have ``SpacyTokenizer`` in your pipeline.

     .. note::
-        If "pattern" features are used, you need to have ``RegexFeaturizer`` in your pipeline.
+        If "``pattern` features are used, you need to have ``RegexFeaturizer`` in your pipeline.

 .. _DucklingHTTPExtractor: